pmgl/starblast-modding/README.md

 | vy | Velocity vector Y component | 0 |
 | size | Size of the asteroid in the range [1-100] | 30 |

-A new `Asteroid` object is immediately added to `game.asteroids` ; however it cannot be used before it has been assigned an id (positive integer) by the server.
+A new `Asteroid` object is immediately added to `game.asteroids` ; however, it cannot be used before it has been assigned an id (positive integer) by the server.

 #### Limits
 You can only have **300** alive asteroids (including moving asteroids generated by the game mode) at any time in your game

-Server will respond with `Too many asteroids` for each asteroid passing the limit
+The server will respond with `Too many asteroids` for each asteroid passing the limit

 #### Configuration
 Once an asteroid is live and has an assigned id, you can set options to it.
 For example: